 Which icing do I use for my cupcakes?

-For years I opted for a flat icing studded with sprinkles, dolly mixtures, tiny sugar flowers - but recently I have fallen in love with the look and taste of something more like buttercream or a ganache, which I can then pipe onto the top.
+For years I opted for a flat icing studded with sprinkles, dolly mixtures, tiny sugar flowers - but recently I have fallen in love with the look and taste of something more like a rich buttercream, which I can then pipe onto the top.

-So, I am currently favouring a recipe based on Nigella's All-Purpose Chocolate Icing from How To Be A Domestic Goddess.
+But I'm currently favouring a recipe based on Nigella's All-Purpose Chocolate Icing from How To Be A Domestic Goddess (it's detailed in the recipe below).
 It's a real winner and although it needs to be chilled in the fridge for a while before using, it is SO worth the wait.

 I make lots of cupcakes, so how do I do it quickly so that it remains a pleasure and not a chore?